Johnson Vollmerhausen & Gates Listed by AiLock Ransomware Group

 Johnson Vollmerhausen & Gates provides professional accounting, tax, and advisory services tailored to the needs of both individuals and businesses.

 On March 7, 2026, the accounting firm Johnson Vollmerhausen & Gates appeared on the leak site of the ransomware group AiLock.
-The firm, which handles tax returns, financial records, and advisory services for individuals and small businesses, had internal files exfiltrated during a ransomware attack.
+The firm, which handles tax returns, financial records, and advisory services for individuals and small businesses, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that AiLock posted data belonging to Johnson Vollmerhausen & Gates on its leak site.
 The exposed material consists of internal files taken during the ransomware incident.
 No confirmed total number of affected clients has been released, but the nature of the firm’s work means the records likely contain names, addresses, Social Security numbers, tax documents, income details, and banking information for individuals and families who used its services.